Sweet Potato and Mushroom Veggie Burger

 - Sauté the shredded vegetables in a minced shallot or onion.
 Add the quinoa along with grated Parmigiano Reggiano, minced parsley or cilantro, bread crumbs, and eggs.

-- Form patties; then fry them stovetop for three minutes a side.
+- Form patties; then fry them stovetop (or broil!) for three minutes a side.

-- Smear hamburger buns with mashed avocado, top with a veggie burger, quick-pickled onions, and sprouts or greens.
+- Smear bioche buns with mashed avocado, top with a veggie burger, quick-pickled onions, and sprouts or greens.

-This recipe is a combination of two recipes: the Stellar Quinoa Burgers from Bon Appetite and this Canelle et Vanille recipe via Sally of Bewitching Kitchen.
+This recipe is a combination of two recipes: the Stellar Quinoa Burgers from Bon Appetit and a Canelle et Vanille recipe via Sally of Bewitching Kitchen.

 For quick prep, I use a food processor fitted with the shredder attachment to grate the sweet potatoes and mushrooms.
 If you don’t have a food processor, don’t cut the sweet potato into wedges — it will be easier to grate the sweet potato with a box grater if it’s whole.

-I find these delicious cold, straight from the fridge, so don’t be afraid to cook them and stash them in the fridge.
+You can also cook a bunch at a time and store them in the fridge.
+I find these delicious cold, straight from the fridge, so don’t be afraid to cook them ahead of time.

 - 1/2 cup quinoa